roma-glushko/magento2-training-camp/README.md

-# 📚 Magento 2 Solution Specialist Training Camp
+# Magento 2 Solution Specialist Training Camp

-Magento 2 Solution Specialist Training Camp is a study program that helps you to get familiar with Magento 2 platform via tasks, use cases, user stories.
+Magento 2 Solution Specialist Training Camp 📚is a study program that helps you to get familiar with Magento 2 platform via tasks, use cases, user stories.

 ## 📈Checklist